LiskArchive/lips/proposals/lip-nazar-architecture.md

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
 * If an error occurred in the P2P master process, the node would also fail to respond over HTTP API layer.

 These are just a few use cases, the list goes on.
-In short, due to tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.
+In short, due to the tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.

 # Rationale

-When designing the architecture for a distributed and decentralised system, a few points needs to be considered:
+When designing the architecture for a distributed and decentralised system, a few points need to be considered:

 * The network cannot be assumed to be reliable, so P2P communication should be fail-safe.
-* There is always latency in the network, so code should expect it and handle properly.
+* There is always latency in the network, so the code should expect it and handle properly.
 * We have no control or direct guidance over how most individuals install the software, so the distribution should be easy to install.
 * A corollary of the previous point is that we have no control over the physical machines that run Lisk Core, so we should aim to build software which can work well with a range of physical resources.
 * All systems are susceptible to unplanned crashes, so this architecture should be resilient in such cases and support fail-over.